 |

 System Memory (RAM): is the place where the computer holds current programs and data that are in current use.
 The amount and type of system memory you have is an important contributing factor to overall performance.
-In many ways, it is more important than the processor, because insufficient memory can cause a processor to work at 50% below it's performance potential.
-Some programs are well-known “resource hogs”, so providing more RAM is preferrable.
-1 Gig is ideal in newer systems.

 |